-Ensure full funding of national plans for nature restoration and climate change responses, particularly in developing countries, using grants not loans.
+- Ensure full funding of national plans for nature restoration and climate change responses, particularly in developing countries, using grants not loans. - · Phase out fossil fuels justly.

 INVITATIONS TO CHURCHES OF THE COMMUNION:

 - Find out about the Communion

 Forest pilot twinning projects which

 fund nature restoration through

 Companion Links.

 - Find out how your bank or pension invests your money - this could be for you as an individual or for your church finances.
 Consider changing to a green bank or fund.